Bretzel Bread: Tricks and Video Tutorial

 - I like to do one roll at a time to make sure the pot isn't too crowded and I can keep an eye on them.

 - When you're finished, it's perfectly safe to dump the water down the kitchen sink.
 I usually do so while it's still hot, cleans out your drain like nothing else!

 - Sprinkle kosher salt on top!
 If you forget to do this before baking, it's not the end of the world, just add it when they're done.

 - Apply melted butter immediately after they come out of the oven.
-I use a silicon pastry brush (mine is a cheap $1 one!) to apply the butter.
+I use a silicon pastry brush to apply the butter.